0x80/yurnalist/README.md

 <!-- tocstop -->

 ## Introduction
-Pretty console output makes people happy, and Yarn is doing a really nice job.
-Yurnalist isolates the part of Yarn responsible for handling the console and makes it available for standalone use in other Node.js commandline tools.
+Pretty console output makes developers happy.
+Yarn is doing a really nice job.
+Yurnalist takes the console reporter from Yarn and makes it available for use in other Node.js applications.

-Yurnalist can be used to report many different things in the console besides simple messages, including progress bars, activity spinners, process steps, objects, lists, emojis, trees and tables.
+Yurnalist can be used to report many different things in the besides simple messages.

-User input for questions and selection is also available.
+### Features

+* log, info, warn, succes, error & command messages
+* progress bars
+* activity spinners
+* process steps
+* object inspection
+* lists
+* emojis
+* trees
+* tables
+* user question
+* user select
+* program header & footer

 ## Install
 ```shell